Compensation - People Development Magazine

-Compensation in the context of the modern workplace essentially relates to the exchange of value between an individual and an organization.
+Compensation in the context of the modern workplace essentially relates to the exchange of value between an individual and an organisation.
 Typically, the company pays employees in return for services rendered.
-More specialized or scarce services are typically more expensive.
-More abundant services typically result in lower rates.
-This post, as part of the Teal Series, looks at what compensation might look like in an organization operating mainly from a teal paradigm.
+More specialised or scarce services generally are more expensive.
+More abundant services usually result in lower rates.
+This post, as part of the Teal Series, looks at what compensation might look like in an organisation operating mainly from a teal paradigm.

-Is money the only means to exchange value?
+Is money the only means of exchanging value?
 How do you handle compensation in a bossless environment?
 How do you transition from orange to teal when it comes to handling salaries?

 These are some of the questions this post aims to answer.
 But first, let’s look at a metaphor to view compensation from the perspective of consciousness compared to toxic capitalism.